 Now he’s going down that very path himself.

-Just a year after retiring from his Council post, Kelley is returning to his recording and song-writing career with Crazy Shades of Blue – and it turns out the man who penned a #1 hit in 1972 with Renée Martel’s “Partir Au Soleil” (a French version of his “Elaine”) can still write circles around some of the young whipper snappers he used to mentor as an arts administrator.
+A little more than a year after retiring from his Council post, Kelley has returned to his recording and song-writing career with Crazy Shades of Blue – and it turns out the man who penned a #1 hit in 1972 with Renée Martel’s “Partir Au Soleil” (a French version of his “Elaine”) can still write circles around some of the young whipper snappers he used to mentor as an arts administrator.

 Kelley’s richly varied collection evokes classic blues, jazz, soul, and pop, all sung with a soul-drenched raspy vocal style that recall’s Joe Cocker’s.
 The sonic pallet ranges from the melodic, feel-good acoustic blues of “Sometimes it’s so Simple” and “Somewhere Later Down the Road” to the soulful rocker “Signs of Love,” the melancholy folk song “I Disappear,” the swinging title track, and Kelley’s own heartfelt rendition of his pop hit, “Elaine.”
 Read the rest of this entry »